The Edge: Other musical projects

 On 29 April 2016, the Edge performed in the Sistine Chapel as part of a conference for the Angiogenesis Foundation, making him the first rock artist to stage a concert at the site.

+In 2023, the Edge was a guest musician on the songs "Train with No Station" and "Noche Oscura" for the album Los Angeles by Lol Tolhurst, Budgie, and Jacknife Lee.

 Musical style

 Guitar playing

 The Edge's style of playing guitar is distinguished by his chiming timbres, echoing notes, sparse voicings, and extensive use of effects units.
-He favours the perfect fifth interval and often plays chords consisting of just two notes, the fifth and the root note, while eliminating the third.
+He favours the perfect fifth interval and often plays power chords, which are chords consisting of just the fifth and root notes and that eliminate the third.
 This style is not explicitly in a major or minor key but implies both, creating a musical ambiguity.
 For these chords, he often plays the same notes on multiple strings, some of which are left open, creating an Irish-influenced drone.
 Against this drone, he changes other notes to imply a harmony.
 Among the Edge's signature techniques are playing arpeggios, sixteenth note percussive strumming, and harmonics, the latter of which he described as "so pure and finely-focused that [they have] the incredible ability to pierce through [their] environment of sound, just like lightning".
 Author Henrik Marstal said that his use of harmonics and chiming timbres "emulates the concept of bell ringing" and "embod[ies] a spiritual dimension".

 The Edge takes a relatively understated approach to guitar playing, viewing notes as "expensive" and preferring to play simple parts that best serve their song.
 He eschews virtuosity in favour of "atmospherics, subtlety, minimalism, and clever signal processing", according to Guitar Player.
-Rather than emulate common playing styles, the Edge is interested in "tearing up the rule book" and finding new ways to approach the instrument.
-He cited guitarists such as Tom Verlaine of Television, John McGeoch, Rory Gallagher, and Patti Smith as some of his strongest influences.
-Marstal speculated that the Edge also found points of reference in the playing styles of guitarists John McKay, Stuart Adamson, Stephen Fellows, Keith Levene, and Robert Smith.
+Rather than emulate common playing styles, the Edge is interested in "tearing up the rule book" and finding new ways to approach the instrument; he was inspired by guitarists such as Tom Verlaine of Television, Keith Levene of Public Image Ltd, and John McKay of Siouxsie and the Banshees, who he thought "were all playing the instrument in a fresh way".
+The Edge also cited guitarists such as John McGeoch, Rory Gallagher, and Patti Smith as some of his strongest influences.